Important changes for Mechanical Services Licences

 These changes will be implemented in a phased approach:

-- From 1 January 2020 all new businesses (contractors) commencing mechanical services work for the first time and apprentices finishing a relevant apprenticeship after 31 December 2019 will need to hold a relevant mechanical services licence.
+- From 1 January 2020 new businesses (contractors) who commenced mechanical services work for the first time and apprentices who finished a relevant apprenticeship after 31 December 2019 need to hold a relevant mechanical services licence.

-- From 1 January 2020 all existing QBCC licensed refrigeration and air-conditioning contractors will transition free of charge to the new equivalent mechanical services licence.
-These licensees will not have to do anything.
+- From 1 January 2020 existing QBCC licensed refrigeration and air-conditioning contractors transitioned, free of charge, to the new equivalent mechanical services licence.

-- From 1 July 2020 all existing contractors who perform mechanical services work, including medical gas, must be licensed.
+- From 1 July 2020 contractors who perform mechanical services work, including medical gas, must be licensed.